Skip to main content

 Frequently Asked Questions

-BREAK ARTS III is a racing game.
+BREAK ARTS III is a tactical shooter game with science fiction theme.

 BREAK ARTS III is available on PC and Windows.